Last Updated on : 2025-07-15 08:21:23download

 DP | A data point (DP) matches a smart device function.
 Each DP indicates a function or a pair of commands. |

 PID | A product ID (PID) is an abstract representation of a collection of physical devices that have the same configurations and properties.
-Each product created on the Tuya Developer Platform is assigned a unique PID that is associated with the product information, including DPs, app control panel, and purchase information. |
+Every product that is created on the Tuya Developer Platform is assigned a unique PID.
+The PID is associated with all information about this product, including specific DPs, app control panel, and delivery data. |

-UUID | A universally unique identifier (UUID) is the license and unique ID when you develop a smart product on the Tuya Developer Platform.
+uuid | A universally unique identifier (UUID) is the license and unique ID when you develop a smart product on the Tuya Developer Platform.
 A UUID is a 20-digit number. |

 Authkey | An authkey is the authentication key that is used to register the device to the cloud.
 Each authkey corresponds to a UUID.
 An authkey is a 32-digit number. |